Club History

-The Rotary Club of Orlando is the largest and the oldest Rotary Club in the Central Florida District (we were chartered on May 12, 1920).
-We have included a detailed history of our first 75-years which outlines many highlights of our rich history.
+The Rotary Club of Orlando is the largest and the oldest Rotary Club in the Central Florida District, chartered on May 12, 1920.

 In 1920, a small group of business and professional men led by John A. Turner of Tampa, representing District Governor Truman McGill of Selma, Alabama traveled the narrow winding red brick road to Orlando for the charter night banquet of the Rotary Club of Orlando.